News & Updates

 Cork Lower Harbour News

-Irish Water awards Cobh Town Networks Contract – the next step towards eliminating raw sewage in Cork Lower Harbour
+Works to begin next week on the Cobh Town Networks Contract– next step to eliminating raw sewage in Cork Lower Harbour

 Irish Water committed to eliminating raw sewage in Cork Lower Harbour to provide a clean, safe harbour for all